conduktor/conduktor-docs/src/pages/changelog/Gateway-3.10.0.md

 This release introduces the `GATEWAY_SECURITY_MODE` environment variable, which simplifies the configuration process by splitting out **what** manages authentication/authorization (valid values: `KAFKA_MANAGED` or `GATEWAY_MANAGED`) from **how** it should be managed (still set in the `GATEWAY_SECURITY_PROTOCOL` environment variable).

+This change:

+- Deprecates the `DELEGATED_SASL_PLAINTEXT` and `DELEGATED_SASL_SSL` security protocols (though they remain supported for backward compatibility)
+- Deprecates the `GATEWAY_ACL_ENABLED` environment variable, as ACL behavior is now derived from the security mode
-This is a non-breaking change, still supporting existing configurations whilst encouraging a new approach.
+- Is non-breaking, supporting existing configurations while encouraging the new approach

-This change also allows for the deprecation of the `ACL_ENABLED` environment variable.
-Whilst we still support it, we strongly encourage users to use the `GATEWAY_SECURITY_MODE` environment variable.

 Please see [How to: Migration Guide to Security Mode](../../../docs/gateway/how-to/migration-guide-to-security-mode.md) for more details.